Mirinth/Plexiglass/readme.md

 	Retrieve the line number the token started on without modifying the lexer.
 - `lexer::Shift()`:
 	Advance the lexer to the next token.

+# Debug lexers

+Plexiglass supports a debugging mode useful for seeing how a file is lexed.
+To generate a debug lexer, pass the `--debug` flag to Plexiglass when generating your lexer.
+Alternatively, you can look for the
+`Used to include/exclude driver code.` comment in your lexer and change the preprocessor condition to enable the driver.

+When enabled, this mode generates a complete program which can be built and run on a file.
+The program will output each token matched and the text associated with it.

+# Building Plexiglass

+Plexiglass is a CMake project.
+There are several targets available:
+- `plexiglass` :
+	The Plexiglass executable.
+This is what you'll want to generate lexers.
+- `plexlib` :
+	The implementation of Plexiglass as a static library.
+All the work Plexiglass does happens here.
+- `plextest` :
+	The unit tester.
+Runs various unit tests on Plexiglass.
+Used when running `CTest` to verify that Plexiglass works.
+- `basic-integration-test` :
+	The integration tester.
+Generates a lexer and runs it on a file.
+Used when running `CTest` to verify that Plexiglass works.